mcogswell/mcogswell.github.com/why_cat/index.md

 There aren't any patterns to understand.
 When asked to make a move, Deep Blue searches through all possible future moves and has some rules to help it pick the best.
-There are a few nice algorithmic tricks and well chosen rules that allowed it to perform as well as it did, but the method doesn't fit into any human framework of understanding.
+By itself this would be impossible, but there are a few nice algorithmic tricks and well chosen rules that allowed it to perform as well as it did.
+However, those tricks fit into a human understanding of how to play chess in the same way the brute force method fits into such an understanding: they don't.

 On the other hand, humans can describe, and even teach how they play chess.
 It's harder to describe how we see.